-Years on!
-The Hide is open all year round and has seen an average of more than a thousand guests a year revel in its wonderful luxury safari offering.
+Years on: The Hide is open all year round and has seen an average of more than a thousand guests a year revel in its wonderful luxury safari offering.
 That's an impressive amount of dinners, sundowners, game drives and cheerful morning wake-up calls!
 The Hide is a remarkable manifestation of a visionary man and the ongoing efforts and care of his family, who call this special place home

 This little orphan warthog was raised in camp and became a familiar sight amongst the tents.
-He loved taking afternoon siestas in the seclusion of the ironing are more states in the secution of the ironing room under the table, but one day a horrified honeymoon couple discovered him reclining casualty on their bed!
+He loved taking afternoon siestas in the seclusion of the ironing room under the table, but one day a horrified honeymoon couple discovered him reclining casualty on their bed!
 Bumpy soon grew too big to hang around guests and his growing tusks a little threatening.
 He found a new, loving home at an animal sanctuary